trongthanh/ttt-sources/projects/FlashDevelopWineMod/files/readme.txt

 - Fix document editor resize issue (when you resize the main windows or just start FD, the opened documents don’t update with new size)
 - Open native command prompts (on tool bar)
 - Explore folders with Nautilus (can open from tool bar and project manager)
+- Fix if FD is minimized and restored, the combobox Debug/Release on tool bar disappear
+- Create new folders via folder tree view dialog (Actually, this was fixed by the latest Wine itself)

 What doesn’t work / known issues:
 Of course there are a lot of issues when running on non-native environment.
 Below are just some remarkable:
 - Docking panels on main windows (That why I detach all of them via LayoutData.fdl)
 - Scrolling for long tool tips (because the patch deliberately disables scroll bars of tool tip)
 - Shell menu (DO NOT try to access it)
-- Create new folders via folder tree view dialog (this is Wine’s incomplete component) (What features are not listed here can be considered not tested yet)
+(What features are not listed here can be considered not tested yet)
 - If FD is minimized for a while and then restored, the floating panels doesn’t seem to remember its last normal size and appear very small.

 ---------------------------------------------------------------------------------------------------------

 Plan for next patches:
-- Write automate script to reduce hassle of setting up for newbie.
 - Try to fix some of the above know issues.
 - Investigate if ToirtoseSVN & source control plugin work
 - Investigate ways to improve project manager’s folder and file handling.
 (May consider using Linux bridge)